 Substances/supplements: these nutritional substances were found to be the most effective natural substances to directly interfere with the molecular docking of Covid 19.
 These target the same mechanism a successful pharmaceutical would – the main protease.

-PQQ (Pyrroloquinoline quinine) – a form of quinine necessary for immune function; hydroxychloroquine used to treat malaria has been found to be one of the best pharmaceutical interventions for COVID 19 because it changes the pH the lysosome, interfering with binding in the pH-dependent mechanism.
+PQQ (Pyrroloquinoline quinine) – a form of quinine necessary for immune function; hydroxychloroquine used to treat malaria changes the pH the lysosome, interfering with viral replication in the pH-dependent mechanism.

 Seaweed soup – Dashi provides a strong base of all trace minerals – in ratio proper to the human body – vital to immune function.
-Add shiitake mushrooms for immunity.
+Add shiitake mushrooms for immunity, and make ramen!

-Anti-Viral herbs – herbs are concentrated nutrition as well as factors that promote immunity (reishi mushroom, Cordyceps and ginseng are Chinese herbs, for example); many of them also provide factors that treat either viral or bacterial infection or both.
+Anti-Viral herbs – The most effective part of the regimen.
+These herbs are concentrated nutrition as well as factors that promote immunity (reishi mushroom, Cordyceps and ginseng are Chinese herbs, for example); many of them also provide factors that treat either viral or bacterial infection or both.

 The Nobel Prize 2015 in Medicine was awarded for artemisinin’s effects on malaria, highlighting the profound effects of herbs on infection.